Alejandro Toledo: High expectations

 During his campaign, Toledo promised Peruvians higher wages, a fight against poverty, anti-corruption measures, higher pensions, more employment, military reform, development of tourism, and industrialization.
 As Pedro Pablo Kuczynski noted "Toledo comes after almost 30 years of either dictatorships or governments that weren't so democratic.
 People expect Toledo to solve all the problems of the last 30 years, which included an enormous increase in relative poverty."
 Toledo's inability to fulfill many of these promises created widespread dissatisfaction.
 His approval ratings were consistently low throughout his presidency, sometimes sinking into single digits.

 Toledo also promised open market free trade reforms, which reflected Peru's business interests while also promising to review Fujimori's privatization programs.
 Specifically, Toledo promised not to privatize any of Peru's public utilities.
 This promise, combined with lofty promises of reduced unemployment and poverty, caused Peru's rank and file to set the bar very high for his administration.
-Shortly after coming to office Toledo met with IMF officials and promised that he would raise $700 million in 2002, and almost one billion dollars in 2003, by selling state assets.
+Shortly after coming to office Toledo met with IMF officials and promised that he would raise $700 million in 2002, and almost $1 billion in 2003, by selling state assets.

 To compound his problems, President Toledo faced a devastating earthquake in his first year in office.
 This natural disaster left much of Peru morally and fiscally devastated.
 With many homes and businesses destroyed, economic ills were exacerbated.